Aim: To train participants to enable them to Referee Juvenile Games from U13 to U16.

 - A fully registered member of a GAA Club

-- Complete on online entry exam - A 70% pass rate is required.
+- Complete on online entry exam (Pass Rate of 70% is Required).
 Participants are encouraged to read the rules in advance of completing the entrance exam.
 Rules can be downloaded here.

 Maximum attendance: 25